Symphony Orchestra - Syllabus

 - University instruments may be borrowed on an “as available” basis.

 - All folders and music are the property of the university and must be returned at the end of each final performance of the music in that folder and left on the stand.
-FAILURE TO DO THIS WILL RESULT IN AN AUTOMATIC $30 FINE.
-A LOST FOLDER WILL RESULT IN A SUBSTANTIAL FINE AND, IF NOT PAID, WILL RESULT IN AN “INCOMPLETE” GRADE.
+FAILURE TO DO THIS OR A LOST FOLDER MAY RESULT IN A FINE AND/OR A GRADE OF 'INCOMPLETE.'

 - No hats are to be worn in rehearsals.
 We are in training to sound and look professional.